 Modifications or Replacements of Existing Ladders

-By November 18, 2036, all ladders over 24 ft. must be retrofitted with a PFAS or ladder safety system, even without the removal of the existing cage.
+Furthermore, by November 18, 2036, all fixed ladders over 24 feet must be retrofitted with a PFAS or ladder safety system, regardless of whether the existing safety cage is removed.
+This phased compliance timeline allows organizations to transition to advanced fall protection systems while maintaining workplace safety and meeting OSHA’s updated standards.

 Crafting OSHA-Compliant Fixed Ladders